German nuclear tax to cost billions

 The German government has announced plans to impose taxes on nuclear power plant operators like E.ON AG and RWE AG, among others, as part of a wider national austerity plan that it hopes will save more than 80 billion euros US $96 billion by 2014.

-Germany intends to phase out all 17 of its nuclear power plants by 2021 but the current government, under chancellor Angela Merkel, is in favour of controversial plans to extend the life of some of those facilities by between 10 and 25 years in order to reach its ambitious climate goals and ward off an inevitable energy crisis if the plants are closed on schedule.
+Germany intends to phase out nuclear power at all 17 of its nuclear power plants by 2021 but the current government, under chancellor Angela Merkel, is in favour of controversial plans to extend the life of some of those facilities by between 10 and 25 years in order to reach its ambitious climate goals and ward off an inevitable energy crisis if the plants are closed on schedule.
 However, the government plans to tax the energy companies heavily for any proposed life extensions.
 According to the austerity document, the government aims to raise 2.3 billion euros US $2.77 billion a year from the nuclear tax, amounting to about 10 billion euros US $12.04 billion by 2014.

 The government maintained that the nuclear tax will help offset the cost of paying for the decommissioning of older nuclear facilities, while funding the interim storage of nuclear waste from the country's nuclear waste storage facility at Asse in Lower Saxony.
 Roughly 126,000 barrels filled with low-level radioactive waste are stored in the old salt mine, which has started letting in groundwater and has been deemed unstable.
 The government also justified the nuclear tax by saying that because nuclear reactors are not impacted by CO2 emissions penalties like fossil-fuel power plants, energy companies have been making huge profits.